EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/Documentation.md

 escape.

-You can trigger an event by calling the .event(s) method of a Scene object, where s is the name you want to trigger. kaithem.lights.event(s) will trigger an event for all active scenes.
+You can trigger an event by calling the .event(s) method of a Scene object, where s is the name you want to trigger. kaithem.chandler.event(s) will trigger an event for all active scenes.

 Note that the set of commands and triggers is slightly different from